The finite Hilbert transform acting on $L^\infty$: The finite Hilbert transform on

 For $\alpha=0$, we have $L_{\text{exp}}^0=\linf$ and $L_{\text{exp}}^1=\lexp$ and so $T\colon \linf\to \lexp$ boundedly. \end{proof}

 When convenient, the operator $T\colon L^\infty\to \lexp$ will also be denoted by $\tinf$, where the subscript indicates briefly that the domain space is $\linf$.

 \begin{remark} It is shown in Proposition 4.15 of \cite{COR-asnsp} that $T\colon\logl\to L^1$ is not compact.
-According to Schauder's Theorem also the operator $T\colon \linf \to \lexp$ is not compact.
+According to Schauder's Theorem also its adjoint operator $T\colon \linf \to \lexp$ (cf.\ Proof of Proposition 3.2) is not compact.
 A similar argument, via Gantmacher's Theorem, shows that $T\colon \linf \to \lexp$ is not a weakly compact operator (since this is the case for $T\colon\logl\to L^1$, \cite[Theorem 4.7]{COR-mathnach}).

 Moreover, the operator $T\colon \linf \to \lexp$ is not order bounded.
 For, if so, then there exists $0\le f\in\lexp$ such that $|T(\chi_A)|\le f$, for all $A\in\mathcal{B}$.
 Since $\lexp\subseteq L^2$, say, also $f\in L^2$, and so $\{T(\chi_A):A\in\mathcal{B}\}$ is an order bounded subset of $L^2$.
 This is a contradiction to Proposition 3.2(vii) in \cite{COR-qm}, with $X=L^2$ there. \end{remark}